How Long Does Laundry Detergent Last?

 Laundry Detergents do contain harmful toxins, so if you feel your detergents have expired.
 It would be ideal not to use them.

 Pod detergents, which have become increasingly popular due to their convenience, usually last for around a year when stored correctly.
-They should also be kept in a dry environment to avoid moisture, which could potentially cause them to clump together and become difficult to use.
+Keep them away from moisture, and they can last long..

 Shelf life: About 1–2 years if kept dry.